sos-os/kernel/README.md

  + `$ cd /vagrant`
  + Follow the instructions from above

-## Updating Rust
+#### Updating Rust Versions

-If you update your rust version to a new nightly (i.e. by running `$ rustup update nightly`), you must also update the Rust library submodules.
+If you update your Rust version to a new nightly (i.e. by running `$ rustup update nightly`), you must also update the Rust library submodules.
 This can be done by running the command `$ git submodule foreach git pull origin`.